pakatagoh/pakatagoh.com/README.md

   - [Getting started with MDX in Gatsby](https://www.gatsbyjs.org/docs/mdx/)
   - [MDX](https://mdxjs.com/)

-## Contributions
+## Issues/Contributions

+I'm already flattered if you're reading this.

-I'll be flattered if you'd like to help amend any errors or contribute to certain posts.
-Just put up a PR or issue and I'll look through it!
+I'll be even more flattered if you'd like to help amend any errors or contribute to certain posts.
+Just put up a PR or issue and I'll look through it! 🙏🏻

-## Contact me
+## Get In Touch

 - [LinkedIn](https://www.linkedin.com/in/pakata-goh/)